mssola/terraform/README.md

 same way (eg: `kube-master`, `etcd1`, `etcd2`,...).
 This makes impossible for multiple people to deploy a kubernetes cluster on the same cloud.

-This can be solved by setting the `cluster-prefix` variable to something like `flavio-`.
+This can be solved by setting the `cluster_prefix` variable to something like `flavio-`.

 ### Configuring the size of the etcd cluster

 By default the etcd cluster is composed by 3 nodes.
-However it's possible to change the default value by using the `etcd-cluster-size` variable.
+However it's possible to change the default value by using the `etcd_cluster_size` variable.

 ### Configuring the number of k8s minions

 By default the k8s cluster has 3 k8s minions.
-However it's possible to change the default value by using the `kube-minions-size` variable.
+However it's possible to change the default value by using the `kube_minions_size` variable.

 ## Deploying the cluster